ytsaurus/ytsaurus/yt/documentation/en/_includes/user-guide/data-processing/operations/overview.md

    * `scheduling_other` — the job was interrupted by the scheduler for an unclassified reason.

 #### Completed jobs { #completed_jobs }
 Sometimes, the scheduler decides to interrupt a job and stops inputting new data to the job as per the operation's guarantees, giving some time for the job to complete.
-If the job completes within the allotted time, it switches to the `сompleted` state — not `aborted` despite having been interrupted.
+If the job completes within the allotted time, it switches to the `completed` state — not `aborted` despite having been interrupted.
 Such `completed` jobs have the `interrupt_reason` attribute with a value other than `none`, specifying the reason for the scheduler interrupting the job.
 In cases like this, the values of the job interruption reason can be:

 * `none` — the job completed successfully, without interruption.